The Military and the Market

 Currently unavailable, and unfortunately no date known when it will be back

-Throughout its history, the U.S. military has worked in close connection to market-based institutions and structures.
-It has run systems of free and unfree labor, taken over private sector firms, and both spurred and snuffed out economic development.
-It has created new markets—for consumer products, for sex work, and for new technologies.
-It has operated as a regulator of industries and firms and an arbitrator of labor practices.
-And in recent decades it has gone so far as to refashion itself from the inside, so as to become more similar to a for-profit corporation.
+Throughout its history, the U.S. military has maintained a close connection with market-based institutions and structures.
+It has operated systems of both free and unfree labor, taken control of private sector firms, and influenced economic development in various ways.
+The military has created new markets, ranging from consumer products to technologies, and has acted as a regulator of industries and labor practices.
+In recent decades, it has even undergone internal transformations to resemble a for-profit corporation more closely.

 "The Military and the Market is an excellent analysis of how the United Stated defense establishment shapes, and is shaped by, external economic trends and business marketplaces.
 The raison d’etre of this anthologized, multi-author volume rests on an expansive definition of the word 'marketplace,' moving beyond the defense industry hardware which often assumes analytical primacy in studies of defense markets.
 Through offering this wide intellectual umbrella, the editors bring into the work a varied and often surprising array of case studies – ranging from topics such as Cold War housing construction to modern national security contracting – and along the way shed light on some lesser-known episodes of American military history." * The Strategy Bridge *